 • Spread Best Practices

-What should a CI Project review look like?
+What should a CI Project Review look like?

 A CI project review should assess the program’s impact on achieving strategic goals like faster releases and higher quality.
 It dives into metrics like build success rate and lead times.
 Review areas for improvement and opportunities to minimize waste, like reducing rollback rates or improving test coverage.
 Aim for a balance between celebrating achievements and identifying areas to strengthen your CI for long-term success.